RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-introduction.md

-# 4. Case Authoring - Introduction
+# 5. Creating our Case Project

 In this section we'll go through: